dmytro-demchyna/schema-keeper/README.md

 ## Installation

-> OS Windows is currently not supported.

-> You must install [psql](https://www.postgresql.org/docs/current/app-psql.html) on the machines where SchemaKeeper will be used.
+> Installation via Composer or PHAR requires installed [psql](https://www.postgresql.org/docs/current/app-psql.html) on machines where SchemaKeeper will be used.

 ### Composer
 ```bash